mah0x211/lua-groonga/README.md

 **Parameters**

 - `path:string`: path string of database.
-- `create:boolean`: create dabase if not found.
+- `create:boolean`: create new database if not found.

 **Returns**